lavignes/smasm/docs/smasm.md

 (modulus or percent-sign) prefix (e.g. `%01101001`).
   * All numbers can contain `_` (underscores) for better readability (e.g. `%0001_1001_0101_1111`).
-  * Single ASCII characters can be used to represent numbers as well.
-Enclose any character or single character escape sequence in `'` (single-quotes) and it will be treated by the assembler as an 8-bit number (e.g. `'Q'`).
+  * Single characters can be used to represent numbers as well.
+Enclose any character or single character escape sequence in `'` (single-quotes) and it will be treated by the assembler as an 32-bit unicode codepoint (e.g. `'Q'`).
 * Directives: Any identifier that starts with `@` (asperand or at-sign).
 Directives are generally reserved for use by the assembler:
   * `@include`